netbox-community/netbox/docs/rest-api/filtering.md

 ### Foreign Keys & Other Fields

 Certain other fields, namely foreign key relationships support just the negation
 expression: `n`.
-Here is example of a lookup expression on a foreign key, it would return all the VLANs that don't have a VLAN Group ID of 3203:
+Here is an example of a lookup expression on a foreign key, it would return all the VLANs that don't have a VLAN Group ID of 3203:

 ```no-highlight
 GET /api/ipam/vlans/?group_id__n=3203